There’s nothing quite like a stunning art piece that catches the eye.

 We’re cheating a little bit and crossing the border, as Atomic 7 originated in Wisconsin.
 Founded by Nick Ringelstetter in 2008, Atomic 7 has some pretty funky art you can purchase, revolving around aliens and monsters.
 If you’re looking for something a little different to decorate your home with, then check them out.

-Carol Lee Chase
+10. Carol Lee Chase

-Carol Lee Chase’s oil on canvas and panel paintings are certainly a site to behold.
+Carol Lee Chase’s oil on canvas and panel paintings are certainly a sight to behold.
 Her art is depicted with light, color, repetition, and patterns.
 It would be hard to find a room in your home that wouldn’t look good with her art.

 Neal Peterson’s Urban Mandalas are the ultimate homage to cities around the world.
 From Amsterdam to Minneapolis, to Chicago and Denver, his circular art prints on acrylic glass are as fun to look at as they are brilliant.